Safeguarded AI for Supply Chains

 Senior Research Associate, Dr Adrián Puerto Aubel, an expert in process modeling using Petri nets, joins them.
 Describing his work, Adrián explains, "Petri nets are formal models of distributed systems.
 They were conceived as models for parallel computing, but they are extremely well suited to describe supply chains and business processes.
 Extensive theory — developed over decades — provides means to derive models automatically from data (a technique known as "process mining"), as well as a myriad of verification techniques.
 Their success is due to the great flexibility they provide for modeling systems and their blend of mathematical rigor and intuitive visual representation.
 As a result they lie at the core of process science.
 They support the full workflows of business process and supply chain management from design and compliance, risk and weakness analysis, up to online monitoring of business activity.
 Petri nets bring business processes as first class citizens into the realm of computer science."

-ARIA’s funding of SAILS forms a part of its "Mathematics for Safeguarded AI" programme, led by David "davidad" Dalrymple (Programme Director) and supported by Yoshua Bengio (Scientific Director).
+The SAILS project forms a part of ARIA's "Mathematics for Safeguarded AI" program, led by David "davidad" Dalrymple (Program Director) and supported by Yoshua Bengio (Scientific Director).

 ARIA is an R&D funding agency created to unlock technological breakthroughs “that benefit everyone”, closely aligned with HASH’s mission to “help everybody make the right decisions”.
 ARIA is sponsored by the United Kingdom's Department for Science, Innovation and Technology, and the organization funds teams of scientists and engineers to pursue research "at the edge of what is scientifically and technologically possible."